 Prospective students are invited to apply online.
 The application fee is now $75.00.
 GRE scores should be sent directly by ETS to Williams College, School code 3965; Dept. code 2301 (Art History and Criticism).
 Official transcripts should be sent directly to the Program (Graduate Program, Clark Art Institute, 225 South St., Williamstown, MA 01267) by the applicant’s home institution(s).
 If English is not your first language or the official language of your undergraduate studies, TOEFL/IELTS scores are required.
 In the Recommendations section of the online application you will need to supply the names and contact information of at least three referees who will be asked to send their letters of support through our secure online system.

 Please DO NOT send unrequested supplementary materials (such as CV’s, exhibition catalogues, books, etc.) as these kinds of materials will not become part of the applicant file, and will not be returned.
 Also please note: DO NOT send any application materials/documents to the Williams Admissions office, which handles undergraduate applications only.

 Class Size and Profile

 In recent years each matriculated class has averaged a dozen students.
-The student body varies widely in age, experience, background, and nationality.
+The student body varies widely in age, experience, background, nationality, and citizenship status.
 Some entering students have just completed the bachelor’s degree, while others may have spent several years in the workplace, including many in museum jobs.
 The program welcomes applicants from outside the field of the history of art, and offers substantial financial aid on a need and merit basis.

 Notification of admission is normally made in March and April, on a rolling basis.
 Each March, the Program hosts an open house for admitted and wait-listed students.